Contact Idaho EMS:

 Fax: (208) 334-4015

 To obtain an EMS license in the state of Idaho, an individual must successfully complete an EMS course from an Idaho approved EMS Education Program, hold a current EMS license in another state, or hold a current National Registry Emergency Medical Technicians certification.
-Upcoming initial courses, for all levels, can be found on the Initial EMS Courses link.

 Successful completion of the National Registry of EMT’s (NREMT) computer based written examination and the psychomotor examination is required to apply for an Idaho EMS license.
 The psychomotor and written exams must be successfully completed within twelve (12) months of each other within two years of course completion.
 Upcoming psychomotor exams, mobile written exams (must be eligible), and OM exams for the next two months can be located on the Exam Schedule.